 An employment based field placement option is available for students who are currently employed in a social service agency.
 The employment based proposal must meet a clear set of educational criteria (stated below) for review and approval by the Field Education Department.
 Students who are interested in this option indicate so on their field application and proceed with the following steps.

-As of now, there are two types of employment-based field placements: Traditional and CSWE Petition for Work to Count as Field.
+Employment-based Field Placement Criteria